artcom/watchdog/README.md

 The full feature set is divided in three categories:
 1. The application startup configuration, timed restart commands and runtime checks, like memory consumption and heartbeat detection.
 2. Systemcommand pre and post application execution and timed computer restart or shutdown
-3. Udpcontrol interface for status and controlling of computer, application and a bunch of projectors (will be updated to a plugin infrastructure)
+3. Udpcontrol interface for status and controlling of computer and application

 All optional nodes are obsolete, the functionality will be disabled.
 The notation ${env_var} will evaluate the environment variable 'env_var' into the string, and is used in heartbeat_file definition,